Cursitor Doom: Revivals

 The character was subsequently revived in by Quality Communications in 1986 after they signed a deal with Fleetway to handle repackaging material for the American market.
 In 1986 the "Cursitor Doom" stories themselves were modified and coloured for inclusion in Spellbinders, an anthology of supernatural stories that also included of "Sláine" and "Nemesis the Warlock" from 2000 AD.
 The character featured in a new framing sequence (drawn by Garry Leach) for coloured reprints of "The Steel Claw" from Valiant as an ally of Lewis Randell (Note: As Louis Crandell was renamed for the series).
 For these appearances the character was renamed Amadeus Wolf.

 Another short-lived revival came in the 1992 2000 AD Action Special, which saw several classic British characters updated by 2000 AD creators.
 Cursitor Doom's strip was written by John Tomlinson with art by Jim Baikie.
 However, any chance of further new adventures were killed off when the 2000 AD staff belatedly discovered the pre-1970 IPC characters had been sold to Danish publisher Egmont Group.
 In 2006 the Egmont library was licensed to DC Comics, and the Albion mini-series was created by the DC subsidiary WildStorm.
 The comic combined numerous Amalgamated Press/Fleetway/IPC Magazines characters; Cursitor Doom's appearance was low-key but important as he spent most of the series unnamed and comatose before being revealed as the father of main protagonist Danny (based on the previously unconnected Valiant character Danny Doom) in the final issue.

 When Rebellion Developments created their own classic character crossover The Vigilant in 2017, writer Simon Furman wanted to use the character due to his fond memories of the strip.
 However, he was unable to do so as the character was not among the post-1970 properties then owned by Rebellion.
 This was rectified in 2018 when the pre-1970 library was purchased by Rebellion, allowing Furman to feature Cursitor Doom in the "Doctor Sin" back-up strip in The Vigilant: Legacy.
 The character then appeared in the Smash!
 Special 2020 in an all-new strip by writer Maura McHugh and artist Andreas Butzbach, which featured Cursitor Doom teaming up with Valiant character Jason Hyde, something suggested by Rebellion editor Keith Richardson.

-Doom and McCraggan made a cameo appearance in the last episode of 'Portals & Black Goo' in 2000 AD Prog 2347.
+Doom and McCraggan made a cameo appearance in the last episode of 'Portals & Black Goo' in 2000 AD Prog 2347 where Doom's less successful brother is one of the protagonists.
+Cursitor Doom featured more prominently working with his brother in a second series starting in January 2025.